PacktPublishing/Production-Ready-Applied-Deep-Learning/Chapter_4/README.md

 ```
 mlflow ui
 ```
-and in your webbrowser type http address that is displayed in the row "Listening at: "
+and navigate to the address displayed in the row "Listening at: "
 ```
 [INFO] Listening at: http://127.0.0.1:5000
 ```